 Read More: 4 Surprising Truths About LLM Guardrails & Implementing AI and LLMs

-This AI engine operates the LLM-as-a-Judge (LLMJ) techniques by using a dual-language model, a confidence-calibrated system to offer exact evaluations.
-So, this AI technology powers a comprehensive framework of LLM Guardrail Metrics.
+This AI engine operates the LLM-as-a-Judge (LLMJ) techniques.
+It utilizes a dual-language model, along with a confidence-based evaluation system, to provide precise evaluations.
+It includes AI language models and a comprehensive framework of LLM.
+These elements work together to offer exact evaluations.
 Designed by a developer who includes Completeness, Correctness, and security.
-DeepRails claims these metrics are significantly more accurate, up to 55% better than those of competitors.
+DeepRails claims that these metrics are significantly more precise, up to 55% more accurate than those of its competitors.

 The core innovation of MPE is its ability to break evaluations into smaller units.
 It uses two different LLMs in parallel to score each unit.
 This approach increases overall reliability.